|3||WM3M-10||145.09||White Flint||MMARSI affiliated|

 |10||KA3POX-10||145.75||Ft.
 Washington||PG ARES affiliated*|

-- VHF RMS gateways can be used as digipeaters for peer-to-peer connections with local stations when Internet access to the Winlink Central Message Server is unavailable.
+- VHF RMS gateways can be used as digipeaters for peer-to-peer connections between local stations when Internet access to the Winlink Central Message Server is unavailable.

 - When seeking a HF RMS gateway, a simple strategy is to listen to SSB stations on your target band to see where propagation is good.
 Then select a gateway from the Channel Selector in the same general part of the county.
 For example, if you are hearing stations in the midwest on voice, choose a gateway station in the midwest.